silverstripe/silverstripe-framework/docs/en/03_Upgrading/01_Upgrading_project.md

 through the [Step 1 - Upgrade your dependencies](#step1) section.

 ### Install or update the upgrader tool
 Using the upgrader is not mandatory, but it can speed up the process.
-Although SilverStripe 4 can run in both PHP 5.6 and PHP 7, the upgrader itself requires PHP 7.1.

 The upgrader is available as a phar executable.